Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Upgrade your Harry Potter in London experience by paying a visit to Cutter & Squidge’s Secret School of Wizarding Alchemy.

-Here you’ll be able to learn the art of potions with a real-life potion master, before enjoying your concoctions alongside a lavish Afternoon Tea.
+At this immersive London dining experience, you’ll sit at school tables and learn the art of potions with a real-life potion master, before getting to enjoy your tasty concoctions alongside a lavish Harry Potter themed Afternoon Tea.

 Pop by Hoxton Street Monster Supplies

 Hoxton Street Monster Supplies is the essential London shop for monstrous foods, gifts and accessories (aka fun novelty Harry Potter-esque items).

 If there’s a particular spell you need ingredients for, Hoxton Street Monster Supplies will be sure to have it, such as tears of anger, tinned fear and bottled daylight.
 Or for a gift for the ogre in your life, pick up organ marmalade, toasted bone chunks or cubed earwax.

 If you’re the kind of person who likes to explore somewhere new with a guide, then a pre-arranged guided tour is a great way to explore the best Harry Potter sites in London.
 Not only will you not have to navigate the city yourself, but you’ll also have a knowledgeable guide to give you plenty of interesting facts along the way.